Quandela/Perceval/docs/source/tools.rst

 let's simulate the distribution obtained when we input two photons in a beam-splitter.
 We will use the Naive backend already stored in simulator_backend.

-We will simulate the behaviour of the circuit using the class `Circuit Analyser` which has three arguments:
+We will simulate the behaviour of the circuit using the `Circuit Analyser` which has three arguments:

-- The first one is an instance of the simulator applied to the transfer matrix of the circuit.
+- The first one is an instance of a processor containing the circuit to analyse.
 - The second one is the input state (we will use `input_state`).
 - The third one is the desired output states.
 To compute all possible output states, one just input `"*"`.
->>> p = Processor("Naive", comp.BS())        # create a processor running on Naive backend
+>>> p = Processor("SLOS", comp.BS())        # create a processor running on SLOS backend
 >>> ca = pcvl.algorithm.Analyzer(p,
 ...                              [input_state],
 ...                              "*")